awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MySQL.md

 +  The AUTO\_INCREMENT attribute on a column isn't migrated to a target database column\.
 +  Capturing changes when the binary logs aren't stored on standard block storage isn't supported\.
 For example, CDC doesn't work when the binary logs are stored on Amazon S3\.
 +  AWS DMS creates target tables with the InnoDB storage engine by default\.
 If you need to use a storage engine other than InnoDB, you must manually create the table and migrate to it using [do nothing](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_GettingStarted.html) mode\.
-+ You can't use Aurora MySQL read replicas as a source for AWS DMS unless your DMS migration task mode is **Migrate existing data**—full load only\.
++ You can't use Aurora MySQL replicas as a source for AWS DMS unless your DMS migration task mode is **Migrate existing data**—full load only\.
 +  If the MySQL\-compatible source is stopped during full load, the AWS DMS task doesn't stop with an error\.
 The task ends successfully, but the target might be out of sync with the source\.
 If this happens, either restart the task or reload the affected tables\.
 +  Indexes created on a portion of a column value aren't migrated\.
 For example, the index CREATE INDEX first\_ten\_chars ON customer \(name\(10\)\) isn't created on the target\.
 + In some cases, the task is configured to not replicate LOBs \("SupportLobs" is false in task settings or **Don't include LOB columns** is chosen in the task console\)\.
 In these cases, AWS DMS doesn't migrate any MEDIUMBLOB, LONGBLOB, MEDIUMTEXT, and LONGTEXT columns to the target\.

   BLOB, TINYBLOB, TEXT, and TINYTEXT columns aren't affected and are migrated to the target\.
 + Temporal data tables or system—versioned tables are not supported on MariaDB source and target databases\.
-+ If migrating between two Amazon RDS Aurora MySQL clusters, the RDS Aurora MySQL source endpoint must be a read/write instance, not a read replica instance\.
++ If migrating between two Amazon RDS Aurora MySQL clusters, the RDS Aurora MySQL source endpoint must be a read/write instance, not a replica instance\.
 + AWS DMS currently doesn't support compressed transaction log payloads introduced in MySQL 8\.0\.20\.
 + AWS DMS currently doesn't support views migration for MariaDB\.
 + AWS DMS doesn't support DDL changes for partitioned tables for MySQL\.